 The post-contact Aboriginal occupation of Ontario was heavily influenced by European diseases and population movements.
 As Iroquoian speaking peoples, such as the Huron, Petun and Neutral were dispersed by the New York State Confederacy of Iroquois, Algonquian speaking groups from Northern Ontario moved southerly into the land now abandoned.
 The Ojibwa of Southern Ontario date from about 1701 and occupied the territory between Lakes Huron, Erie and Ontario (Schmalz 1991).
-This is also the period in which the Mississaugas are known to have moved back into Southern Ontario and the Great Lakes watersheds (Konrad 1981) while at the same time the members of the Three Fires Confederacy, the Chippewa, Ottawa and Potawatomi were immigrating from Ohio and Michigan (Feest and Feest 1978).
-As European settlers encroached on their territory the nature of Aboriginal population distribution, settlement size and material culture changed.
-Despite these changes it is possible to correlate historically recorded villages with archaeological manifestations and the similarity of those sites to more ancient sites reveals an antiquity to documented cultural expressions that confirms a long historical continuity to systems of ideology and thought (Ferris 1009).
+This is also the period in which the Mississaugas are known to have moved back into Southern Ontario and the Great Lakes watersheds (Konrad 1981) while at the same time the members of the Three Fires Confederacy, the Chippewa, Ottawa and Potawatomi were immigrating back from Ohio and Michigan (Feest and Feest 1978).